EMBRACE THE CHALLENGE

 Get ready for more sights, less congestion and more fun!

-With a dawn start backed by the city lights the Run Melbourne half-marathon, starting at the corner of Elizabeth St and Flinders St, moves steadily into the Crown Casino precinct before heading to Spencer St station.
+With a dawn start backed by the city lights the Run Melbourne half-marathon, starting at the corner of Elizabeth St and Flinders St, moves steadily into the Crown Casino precinct before heading to Southern Cross station.
 A sharp left into Collins St and its time to embrace your first challenge, a 100m incline.
 Relax into a steady downhill to Harbour Esplanade where the field starts to thin out – perfect timing to test the legs on this fast, flat section past Etihad Stadium and through the Docklands area.
 Heading back along Harbour Esplanade to Webb Bridge the course crosses through its first 5K.

 Heading into this popular section of the course you’ll pass Polly Woodside before making your way back along Southbank and under Princes Bridge into Alexander Gardens.
 A small climb up Petticoat Ln before joining St Kilda Road and then into The Tan.
 With the body well and truly warmed up you’re nearing the mid-way point.
 Racing towards the Shrine of Remembrance remember to keep enough in the tank for the back half of the race.

-Run down Anderson St hill along Alexander Pde, then Linlithgow and Petticoat Ln before the course starts winding its way back towards back towards the city.
+Run down Anderson St hill along Alexander Ave, then Linlithgow and Petticoat Ln before the course starts winding its way back towards back towards the city.
 Enjoy the brand new shared pathway as you cross Swan Street Bridge and if the legs are starting to fatigue a little then now is a good time to stride out along the wide and flat Batman Avenue.
 A sharp dogleg then it’s up to Rod Laver and around Grandslam Oval.
 Soak up the entertainment hot spot vibe as you approach Rod Laver Bridge.
 You’ve earned the cheers!

 Run Melbourne is proud to announce that Runner’s World is on-board again as the distance-naming partner for the Half Marathon.
 Here’s what Lisa Holmes, Editor of Runner’s World had to say: